Jimboomba: Economy

-Historic industries are timber-getting and the grazing of sheep and cattle However, Jimboomba now has a growing industrial area that provides services for vehicles, irrigation and home-water supplies, produce supplies, light manufacturing and landscape gardening.
+Historic industries are timber-getting and the grazing of sheep and cattle.

 Education

 Jimboomba State School is a government primary (Prep-6) school for boys and girls at Mount Lindesay Highway.
 In 2018, the school had an enrolment of 837 students with 60 teachers (54 full-time equivalent) and 38 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

 Emmaus College is an ecumenical primary and secondary (Prep-12) school for boys and girls at 48 East Street.
 In 2018, the school had an enrolment of 1,379 students with 86 teachers (83 full-time equivalent) and 49 non-teaching staff (41 full-time equivalent).

 Hills International College is a private primary and secondary (Prep-12) school for boys and girls at Lot 4 Johanna Street.
 In 2018, the school had an enrolment of 487 students with 45 teachers (42 full-time equivalent) and 29 non-teaching staff (26 full-time equivalent).

-There are no government secondary schoolsin Jimboomba.
+There are no government secondary schools in Jimboomba.
 The nearest government secondary schools are Flagstone State Community College in Flagstone to the west and Park Ridge State High School in Park Ridge to the north.

 Facilities

-It has a large number of services, including a Fire and Rescue (auxiliary) station and permanent ambulance service, a police station, a State Emergency Services depot, domestic shopping, hotel, and medical-dental services.

 The Logan City Council operate a public library at 18 - 22 Honora Street.